 If you happen to come across a glimmering spot of ground while running around town, you can use your shovel to dig in that spot and find 1,000 Bells.
 While you can just pocket the money, you can also get way more if you're patient.

 Select the bag of Bells from your inventory and choose to bury it back into the ground.
 Note, that you can bury up to 10,000 Bells in one of these unique holes.
 Upon burying the bag, a sapling will appear.
 Leave the sapling alone for several days.
+If you need to move the tree, dig up the sapling and re-plant it elsewhere.

 Eventually, it will grow into a tree and drop three Bell bags.
 Note that a new money tree glimmer spot appears on your island every day.
 You can have multiple money trees growing at one time, so you'll definitely want to be on the lookout for these shining spots.